leouieda/tesseroids/README.rst

 On GNU/Linux, SCons will generally use the GCC_ compiler to compile sources.
 On Windows it will search for an existing compiler.
-We recomment that you install GCC on Windows using MinGW_.
+We recommend that you install GCC on Windows using MinGW_.

 .. _GCC: http://gcc.gnu.org
 .. _SCons: http://www.scons.org/